shivasiddharth/GassistPi/README.md

 1. Download credentials--->.json file (refer to this doc for creating credentials https://developers.google.com/assistant/sdk/develop/python/config-dev-project-and-account)

-2. Place the .json file in/home/pi directory
+2. Place the .json file in/home/pi directory **DO NOT RENAME**

-3. Using the one-line installer for installing Google Assistant and Snowboy dependencies
+3. Using the one-line installer for installing Google Assistant
 **Pi3 and Armv7 users use the "gassist-installer-pi3.sh" installer and Pi Zero, Pi A and Pi 1 B+ users use the "gassist-installer-pi-zero.sh" installer.**
 	4.1 Make the installers Executable